vanshhh18/ppe-compliance-detector/README.md

 ![Detection Result](outputs/annotated_image1003.jpg)

 *Detected PPE items with bounding boxes, alongside a per-worker compliance report.
-You can see more results inside output folder*
+You can see more results inside output folder.*

 ## Approach